 The Virginia Sickness and Disability Program (VSDP) is a single-employer plan.
 It is also known as the Disability Insurance Trust Fund.
 The Commonwealth provides OPEB disability insurance benefits, in accordance with state statutes, to eligible retired and terminated employees.
-Eligible employees include state employees hired before January 1, 1999, who elected to transfer to VSDP rather than retain their eligibility to be considered for VRS disability retirement and full-time and part-time, salaried state employees covered under VRS, SPORS, and VaLORS.
+Eligible employees include state employees hired before January 1, 1999, who elected to transfer to VSDP rather than retain their eligibility to be considered for VRS disability retirement and full-time and part-time, salaried state employees.
 State agencies are required by